sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Housing

 -	[Paramount/SFO Housing](http://www.sfohousing.com/) has decent pricing (Park or Herbert).
 The internet is slow.
 They are older buildings, and note that there are no kitchen facilities to use in Herbert.
 The Herbert and Spaulding are also located in the Tenderloin.
-	-	2010F - Stephen has stayed at the Park.
-Liked it, would recommend
 -	[Pacific Tradewinds](http://www.san-francisco-hostel.com/) is highly recommended by one intern who is adventurous and enjoyed living in hostel-like accommodations.
 	-	2012W - Recommended by an intern.
 It's feels very home-y and undoubtedly a great place to meet technical folks and entrepreneurs.
 -	If you would rather live in a more student-populated area, Berkeley is an option.
 The commute to the downtown area is 15-20 min, but is worth it if you want to meet people your age.